v-Representability on a one-dimensional torus at elevated temperatures: Relation between -representability and non-empty subdifferential

 Note, that if the inequality $f(\rho)-f(\rho') \leq \langle u,\rho-\rho'\rangle$ cannot be satisfied for any $u \in \affspace^*$ and all $\rho' \in \affspace$ then the subdifferential is empty.
 An element of $\partial f(\rho)$ is called a subgradient.
 Moreover, the function $f$ is Gâteaux differentiable at a point $\rho$ if the function $f$ is continuous at $\rho$ and if the subdifferential $\partial f(\rho)$ contains only a single element~\cite[Prop.~2.40]{Barbu-Precupanu}.
 In this case, this element is equal to the derivative.
-If the general convex function is replaced by the universal functional (which is a proper convex functional by Proposition \ref{prop:convexity of Helmholtz and universal functional}), we get for an element $-v \in \partial F_\mathrm{DM}^\beta(\rho)$ and for all $\rho' \in \affspace$ the following inequality
+If the general convex function is replaced by the thermal universal functional (which is a proper convex functional by Proposition \ref{prop:convexity of Helmholtz and universal functional}), we get for an element $v \in -\partial F_\mathrm{DM}^\beta(\rho)$ and for all $\rho' \in \affspace$ the following inequality

 In particular, $\rho$ is a minimizer for the variation in Eq.~\eqref{eq: Omega-from-F}.
 Note that this is only a necessary condition for $v$-representability and not a sufficient one.
 The reason is that for $v$-representability of a density $\rho$ we additionally require that the variation over $\Gamma \mapsto \rho$ in Eq.~\eqref{eq:F_DM-const-search} has a minimum too, otherwise there is no Gibbs state behind the density.
 In this section, we show that the subdifferential of $F^\beta_\mathrm{DM}(\rho)$ at any density $\rho \in \vrepset$ is non-empty.
 In the next section we then show that these densities indeed come from Gibbs states.
-The two result together give then $v$-representability for all densities in $\vrepset$.
+Only the two result together then give $v$-representability for all densities in $\vrepset$.

 To show the existence of a subgradient for a density $\rho \in \vrepset$ we proceed as in \citet{sutter2024solution}.
-The only result that significantly changes compared to this reference is the local boundedness of the universal functional $F_\mathrm{DM}^\beta$.
+The only result that significantly changes compared to our previous work is the local boundedness of the thermal universal functional $F_\mathrm{DM}^\beta$.

 \begin{lemma} There exist three constants $C_1, C_2, C_3 > 0$ such that for all $\rho \in \densset$ it holds

 \end{lemma} \begin{proof} For the lower bound of $F_\mathrm{DM}^\beta(\rho)$ we have